ErikHartman/erikhartman.github.io_old/index.md

 ### September 2023s

-- **Interpreting biologically informed neural networks for enhanced proteomic biomarker discovery and pathway analysis** published in Nature Communications!
+I'm currently working on a project where I de-convolute peptidomic data in means to allow for large scale peptidomic analyses.
+More coming soon!

-- **Selective protein aggregation confines and inhibits endotoxins in wounds: Linking host defense to amyloid formation** published in iScience!
+- **Bioactive Suture with Added Innate Defense Functionality for the Reduction of Bacterial Infection and Inflammation** published in Advanced Healthcare Materials.
-- **Bioactive Suture with Added Innate Defense Functionality for the Reduction of Bacterial Infection and Inflammation** published in Advanced Healthcare Materials!
+- 🥳 **Interpreting biologically informed neural networks for enhanced proteomic biomarker discovery and pathway analysis** published in Nature Communications! 🥳
-- **Explainable machine learning for the identification of proteome states via the data processing kitchen sink** submitted to bioRXiv!
+- **Explainable machine learning for the identification of proteome states via the data processing kitchen sink** submitted to bioRXiv.

 ## Publications <a name="publications"></a>